pierre-rouleau/usrhome/readme.rst

 ``cls``                            Shortcut for ``clear``; clear the content of the shell window.
-``md``                             Shortcut for ``mkdir`` ``p3``                             Shortcut for ``python3``
+``md``                             Shortcut for ``mkdir`` ``p3``                             Shortcut for ``python3`` ``showpath``                       Print the value of PATH, placing each directory in its own line.
 ================================== ================================================================

 Programming Environment Setup